In the following guide, we’ll explore the role of these financial statements to show how useful they can be to your business.

-The information that can be obtained about a company when looking at both the income statement and balance sheet is substantial.
+The information you can get about a company from both the income statement and balance sheet is useful.
 For example, Steam had a profitable year (from the income statement) and their assets outweigh their liabilities (from the balance sheet) which puts them in a strong financial position.

 The bottom line

-While this is just a brief example of the accounting dynamic duo in action, these two financial statements can do way more for a business.
-As a team, income statements and balance sheets work together to show just how well the company is performing, how much it is worth, and where opportunities exist to improve the business.
+This is just a brief example of the accounting dynamic duo in action.
+These two financial statements can do much more for a business.
+As a team, income statements and balance sheets work together to show just how well the company is performing, how much it is worth, and where there are opportunities to improve.

 But financial statements are only as useful as the information you put in them—it’s essential to have accurate, up to date bookkeeping.
 Need a bookkeeper?
 Check out Bench.
 We’ll do your bookkeeping for you, and give you simple, digital financial statements every month.
 Learn more.